mgolding1/S19-4010/l/15/S19-Study-Guide.md

-# Fall 2018
-# COSCI Study Guide Exam 1
+# Sprint 2019  Study Guide For Midterm

 Terms with explanation
 -----------------------------------------------------------------------